-Badminton was invented long ago; badminton originated from a game played in China in 500 BC.
-Ti Jian Zi, as it was called then was played with the feet and a shuttlecock.
-Five Centuries later a game called battledore (the old rackets) and shuttlecock became very popular in China, Japan, India and Greece.
-In the 16th century the European nobility adopted as a past time the "jeu de Volant (French) for "wheel game", as opposed to the jeu de paume (palm game), which gave birth to tennis and consisted of a small ball hit with the palm of the hand.
-But it was the Poona, and Indian game brought to England in the 19th century.
+Badminton was invented long ago, originating from a game played in China in 500 BC.
+Ti Jian Zi, as it was called, was played with the feet and a shuttlecock.
+Five centuries later, a game called battledore (the old rackets) and shuttlecock became very popular in China, Japan, India and Greece.
+In the 16th Century, the European nobility adopted as a past time the French "jeu de Volant" (wheel game), as opposed to the "jeu de Paume" (palm game), which gave birth to tennis and consisted of a small ball hit with the palm of the hand.
+But it was the Poona, an Indian game brought to England in the 19th Century that became the sport of badminton.